 Note: Grouping via Siri works only for Players added to the Apple Home app.

 - All Bluesound Players are not AirPlay 2 compatible.
-Only Players released after generation 2i can be used to AirPlay or Siri.
+Only Players released after generation 2i can be used with AirPlay or Siri.

 - The primary player in the Fixed Group of the BluOS Controller App should be Airplay or Siri compatible to stream Airplay audio to other players in the fixed group.